What are the best Need for Speed games? As racing game fans, it’s a question we often ask ourselves.

 With 2017’s Need for Speed Payback being one of the lows for the series, we’re glad that 2019’s Need for Speed Heat was a marked improvement.
-And now we’re hoping that the next entry goes even further to put the series back in the spotlight.
-With it set to release later this year, there’s not long to wait until we find out, either.
+And Need for Speed Unbound, release just last year, was similarly a step up, too.
+Now we’re hoping that the next entry in the series goes even further to put it back in the spotlight, especially with Criterion at the helm.

 Until then, however, lets look back at the best Need for Speed games of all time.
 These games are why we love the series, and want it to return to its former glory.

 Formats: 3DO, PC (1995), PlayStation (1996), Saturn (1996)

 Upon its release in 1994, The Need for Speed was a revelation.

 Its visuals were amazing, its sound design was equally as good, and working with Road & Track, EA tried to make each car handle as realistically as possible.
 Needless to say it was a hit.